sinusoid-studios/rhythm-land/data/actors/README.md

-actor that has a meta-sprite that needs more, the `NUM_ACTOR_RESERVED_TILES` constant in [constants/actors.inc](/constants/actors.inc) needs to be changed, and the reserved tile pointer calculation in `ActorsSetTiles` and per-actor tile number adjustment in `ActorsUpdate` in [code/actors.asm](/code/actors.asm) updated to reflect the new value.
+actor that has a meta-sprite that needs more, the `NUM_ACTOR_RESERVED_TILES` constant in [constants/actors.inc](/constants/actors.inc) needs to be changed, and the reserved tile pointer calculation in `ActorSetTiles` and per-actor tile number adjustment in `ActorsUpdate` in [code/actors.asm](/code/actors.asm) updated to reflect the new value.